brianmario/mochilo/README.md

 # Mochilo

-Mochilo is a Ruby library implementing the MessagePack protocol spec.
+Mochilo is a Ruby library implementing the BananaPack protocol.
+BananaPack is a superset of MessagePack.
 It takes advantage of the new `ext` types to extend the protocol, adding 3 new types which are used for serializing strings with an encoding other than UTF-8.

 The mapping of the `ext` types are: